 Instructions

-- Soak mung bean vermicelli for 10 minutes until soft.
-Use scissors to cut the noodles in half.
-Let them continue to soak in the water until the last step.
+- Soak the mung bean vermicelli in warm water for a few minutes until soft.
+When the noodles are pliable, use scissors to cut them in half.
+Let them soak in the water until the last step.

-- Heat the wok on high until it smokes slightly.
-Add 1 tablespoon oil to the wok.
-Add the beaten eggs and quickly until slightly underdone; they can still be runny.
-Remove the eggs to a bowl.
+- Heat your wok on high heat until it smokes slightly.
+Add 1 tablespoon of oil to the wok and swirl it around.
+Add the beaten eggs and scramble them until they are mostly solid but still slightly underdone.
+Remove to a bowl.

-- Add 1 tablespoon oil and swirl it around the wok.
-Add the chicken and stir-fry for 1-2 minutes until no longer pink.
+- Add another tablespoon of oil and swirl it around the wok.
+Add the chicken and stir-fry for 2-3 minutes until no longer pink.
 Remove and set aside.

-- Heat the remaining 2 tablespoons of oil in the wok over medium-high heat.
-Add the garlic and scallion whites, and cook for 30 seconds until fragrant.
+- Heat the remaining 2 tablespoons of oil and reduce the heat to medium-high.
+Add the garlic and scallion whites and cook for 30 seconds until fragrant.

-- Increase the heat to high, then add the cabbage, shiitake mushrooms, and carrots.
-Stir-fry for 2 minutes.
+- Increase the heat back to high, then add the cabbage, shiitake mushrooms, and carrots.
+Stir-fry for 2 minutes, making sure to constantly stir to allow steam to escape.

 Leave a Reply